 Adding to the appeal of Falling Rock is its spacious bar area and laid-back atmosphere, including a downstairs smoking lounge for cigar aficionados.
 Falling Rock rolls out the red carpet for GABF attendees, with special beers being tapped during the festival and lots of special prices on beer and food.

 1919 Blake Street (at 19th St.), Denver

 BEST BURGERFor more great microbrews and one of Denver's Best Burgers, the place to go is My Brother's Bar, located just a few minutes northwest of LoDo on the other side of the Platte River.
-My Brother's Bar is famous for not having any sign outside, but as Denver's oldest bar most people know where to find it (across the street from Shakespeare's pool hall).
+My Brother's Bar is famous for not having any sign outside, but as Denver's oldest bar most locals know where to find it.
 The bar also has a unique historical role as part of Denver's Beat Poetry Driving Tour, having been a watering hole in the 1940s for Neal Cassady, a Denver native and the role model for the main character in Jack Kerouac's novel "On the Road."
 The bar pays homage to the Beat Poets with a display of letters and photos of Cassady and Kerouac.

 The main attraction at My Brother's Bar for modern day Beats (like my friends Dru and Tom) is the burgers, which are served in wax paper on a tray with condiments so you won't feel guilty about making a mess.
 The house specials are the JCB, a jalapeno cheeseburger, and the delicious Johnny burger, with three kinds of cheese (including jalapeno) and grilled onions.
 The onion rings and fries are also top notch.
-The burgers are matched by a great beer selection with over 15 beers on tap ranging from local microbrews to imports like Stella Artois.
+The burgers are matched by a great beer selection with over 15 beers on tap including local craft beers.

 My Brother's Bar